awesomerank/awesomerank.github.io/lists/avelino/awesome-go.md

 * [Go By Example](https://gobyexample.com/) - A hands-on introduction to Go using annotated example programs.
 * [Go Cheat Sheet ★2071](https://github.com/a8m/go-lang-cheat-sheet) - A Go's reference card.
 * [Go database/sql tutorial](http://go-database-sql.org/) - Introduction to database/sql.
+* [Golangbot](https://golangbot.com/learn-golang-series/) - Tutorials to get started with programming in Go.
 * [How to Use Godog for Behavior-driven Development in Go](https://semaphoreci.com/community/tutorials/how-to-use-godog-for-behavior-driven-development-in-go) - Get started with Godog — a Behavior-driven development framework for building and testing Go applications.
 * [Working with Go ★682](https://github.com/mkaz/working-with-go) - An intro to go for experienced programmers.
 ---